-Cumberland City Council boasts being the epicentre of modern multiculturalism, with a rich history and celebration of our vast multicultural and diverse communities.
-The data indicates that in 2022, 52.2% of people in Cumberland City were born overseas, compared with 36.7% in Greater Sydney.
+Cumberland is considered to be a hub of multiculturalism in Sydney, celebrating its rich cultural diversity and history.
+According to 2021 Census data, 52.2% of Cumberland City residents were born overseas, compared to 37.1% for Greater Sydney.
+This makes Cumberland one of the most culturally diverse areas in Australia, with residents hailing from countries such as India, China, Lebanon, and many more.

 To reduce social inequality, it's essential that Council is responsive to the needs of our diverse communities.
 This includes a process which must start with engaging the communities themselves, to ensure our diverse range of voices are heard and considered during decision making.